howie6879/ruia/README.md

 ### Custom middleware

-`ruia` provides an easy way to customize requests.
+`ruia` provides an easy way to customize requests, as long as it does not return it.

 The following middleware is based on the above example: